How we use your information:

 This privacy notice does not cover the links within this site that link to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 27/03/2018.
+This privacy notice was last updated in December 2019.